kayelet/docker-mysql-python/README.md

 # Python-Mysql development Platform
 ## Purpose
 The project provides dev cluster allowing the user to run SQL scripts on the (Mysql) database and develop/test/run against it in Python environment.
-The program adds a record with SUCCESS/FAILED status for each of the run SQL files in log table SQL_RUN_LOG.
+The program operates as a version control mechanizm by registering a record with SUCCESS/FAILED status for each of the run SQL files in log table SQL_RUN_LOG.

 ## SQL scripts
 1. Although the table created already in image, the script for creating log table SQL_RUN_LOG already provided under the 'sqls/' directory: sql_run_log_0.sql